 By 1970 Pee Wee moved on to CTI in New York and was producing and directing for the likes of Brother Jack McDuff, Esther Phillips and George Benson.
 In 1979 in California he caught the ear of Van

 During the 1990’s Pee Wee moved to Europe and pursued a burgeoning solo career, releasing jazz albums including the critically acclaimed ‘12 and More Blues’.
 He also formed the JB Horns with ex

 Pee Wee rejoined Van Morrison as bandleader and arranger for five more highly successful years around this time.
 Meanwhile, his worldwide reputation had become apparent as musical stars from Africa and Cuba (including Oumou Sangare, Cheikh Lo, Ali Farke Touré and Buena Vista Social Club stars Cachaito Lopez and Anga Diaz) sought his distinctive sound for their recordings.
+Most recently he has

-He is a regular contributor to educational programmes in schools, communities and universities – a fact recognised when he received an honorary doctorate in 2014, and he still frequents the studio with a variety of artists among them Boy George, Joss Stone and George Clinton
+He is a regular contributor to educational programmes in schools, communities and universities – a fact recognised when he received an honorary doctorate in 2014, from Bath Spa University in the UK, and

 It has been a truly eventful musical life, and the signs are that Pee Wee Ellis has no intention of slowing down for a while yet…